 Recommended initial treatment options for all three anxiety disorders are cognitive–behavioural therapy (face-to-face or delivered by computer, tablet or smart-phone application), pharmacotherapy (selective serotonin reuptake inhibitor or serotonin and noradrenaline reuptake inhibitor together with advice about graded exposure to anxiety triggers), or the combination of cognitive–behavioural therapy and pharmacotherapy.

-The CPG is available in the December 2018 issue of the Australian and New Zealand Journal of Psychiatry (ANZJP) [member log-in required].
+The CPG can be viewed here and is also available in the December 2018 issue of the Australian and New Zealand Journal of Psychiatry (ANZJP) [member log-in required].

 Congratulations to the Anxiety Disorders Working Group for this significant contribution to clinical practice in Australia and New Zealand: Professor Gavin Andrews (Chair), Associate Professor Caroline Bell, Professor Philip Boyce, Dr Christopher Gale, Associate Professor Lisa Lampe, Dr Omar Marwat, Professor Ronald Rapee and Dr Gregory Wilkins.